futuregen-icp/Openshift-4-online-install/repos/example.md

 ## Planned
 - Remove only 3 infra node as infra3.oss2.fu.igotit.co.kr
 - Configure new server for yum repository
-- Add 1 node as router1
+- Add 1 node as router1,app1,app2
-- Add 2 node as app1,app2
 - Change haproxy from worker1, worker2 to router1
 - Delete 2 node as worker1, worker2
 - Add efk node and configure openshift logging feature.